onOffice-Web-Org/oo-wp-plugin/readme.txt

 * If there are many regions configured in onOffice enterprise, the estate list settings will now load much faster.
 * The default template for the detail view now groups together the contact person's fields that belong together.
 For example, title, first and last name are grouped as one line.
+* The "Show Estate Status" checkbox in the estate list settings is no longer shown twice.

 = 2.22.5 =